ebidel/blog/_posts/2019/02/pptrstagingserver.md

 ---
-title: Puppeteer is my dev server
+title: Puppeteer is my new dev server
 published: 2019-02-14
 excerpt: How we used headless Chrome and Puppeteer to create a development server for web.dev.
 ---